edumats/edumats/README.md

 - 👋 Hi, I’m @edumats
+- 💻 I am a freelance Web Developer
-- 👀 I’m interested in Python, Django, Raspberry Pi
+- 👀 I’m interested in AI, IOT and cryptocurrencies
-- 🌱 I’m currently learning AWS Serverless Web Services
+- 🌱 I’m currently learning AWS Serverless Web Services and ReactJS
 - 💞️ I’m looking to collaborate on open source and freelance projects
 - 📫 You could reach me at eduardo.mats@gmail.com